Black-Box Batch Active Learning for Regression: Introduction

 \section{Introduction}

 By selectively acquiring labels for a subset of available unlabelled data, active learning \citep{cohn1994improving} is suited for situations where the acquisition of labels is costly or time-consuming, such as in medical imaging or natural language processing.
-However, in deep learning, many recent batch active learning methods have focused on \emph{white-box approaches} that rely on the model being parametric and differentiable and which use first or second-order derivatives (e.g.\ model embeddings)\footnote{Model embeddings can also be seen as first-order derivatives of the model score under regression in regard to the last layer. }.
+However, in deep learning, many recent batch active learning methods have focused on \emph{white-box approaches} that rely on the model being parametric and differentiable, using first or second-order derivatives (e.g.\ model embeddings)\footnote{Model embeddings can also be seen as first-order derivatives of the score under regression in regard to the last layer.}.

-This can present a limitation in real-world scenarios where model internals or gradients might not be accessible---or might be expensive to access.
-This is particularly true in the case of `foundation models` \citep{bommasani2021opportunities} and large language models such as GPT-3 \citep{brown2020language}, for example, when accessed via a third party.
+This can present a limitation in real-world scenarios where model internals or gradients might be expensive to access---or might not be accessible at all.
+This is particularly of concern for `foundation models' \citep{bommasani2021opportunities} and large language models such as GPT-3 \citep{brown2020language}, for example, when accessed via a third-party API.
 More generally, a lack of differentiability might hinder application of white-box batch active learning approaches to non-differentiable models.

-To address these limitations, we propose \emph{black-box batch active learning (\BBBAL)} for regression which is compatible with a wider range of machine learning models.
+To address these limitations, we examine \emph{black-box batch active learning (\BBBAL)}\footnote{The code is available at \url{https://github.com/BlackHC/2302.08981}.} for regression which is compatible with a wider range of machine learning models.
+By \emph{black-box}, we mean that our approach only relies on model predictions and does not require access to model internals or gradients.
 Our approach is rooted in Bayesian principles and only requires model predictions from a small (bootstrapped) ensemble.
 Specifically, we utilize an \emph{(empirical) predictive covariance kernel} based on sampled predictions.
-We show that the well-known gradient kernel \citep{kothawade2021similar,kothawade2022prism} can be seen as an approximation of this predictive covariance kernel.
+We show that the well-known gradient kernel \citep{kothawade2021similar,kothawade2022prism,ash2019deep,ash2021gone} can be seen as an approximation of this predictive covariance kernel.

 The proposed approach extends to non-differentiable models through a Bayesian view on the hypothesis space formulation of active learning, based on the ideas behind query-by-committee \citep{seung1992query}.
-This enables us to use batch active learning methods, such as BAIT \citep{ash2021gone} and BADGE \citep{ash2019deep} in a black-box setting with non-differentiable models, such random forests or gradient-boosted trees.
+This enables us to use batch active learning methods, such as BAIT \citep{ash2021gone} and BADGE \citep{ash2019deep} in a black-box setting with non-differentiable models, such as random forests or gradient-boosted trees.